indilib/indi-3rdparty/indi-rolloffino/doc/rolloffino.md

 ![Ekos Profile](ekos_profile.png)

 Provided as an INDI third party driver.
 The driver is derived from the Ekos roll-off roof simulator driver.
 USB is the normal connection method, and it uses a default transmission rate of 38400 baud which can be changed in the Arduino code.
 The driver responds to Park and Unpark commands from the Ekos Observatory panel.
 These are sent to the Arduino in the form of open and close requests.
 The Arduino uses the requests to open or close relays in order to activate roof movement.
 The driver will generate requests to obtain the state of the fully open and fully closed sensors to determine when the park or unpark request have been completed.
 The Arduino responds to to those request by reading the assigned switches.
 There is also an Abort request which should stop any movement in progress.
 A lock status intended to indicate some form of external mechanical roof lock has been applied.
 If the lock switch is closed it will block the driver from issuing movement requests.
 There is an Auxiliary function and status.
 The use of this auxiliary function is undefined in the driver, if and how it is used is up to the Arduino code.
+Action switches that can be activated to most likely set relays have been added since the first driver release.
+The Actions are to provide more user implemented options in the Arduino.

 ## Observatory interface.
-The observatory interface will be the normal way to park and unpark the roof.
+The observatory interface's open and close buttons can used to open and close the roof.

 ![Observatory](roof_obs.png)